visika/tesi-magistrale/thesis.typ

 We studied the relaxation of the geometry of a single water molecule, also referred to as the monomer, and compared the results with physical values of the gas phase molecule.
 The optimization is tackled with two concurring methods: static local *minimization of the potential energy* and *analysis of vibrational properties* to assess the dynamical stability.

+#figure(
+  image("simulazioni/02_water/01_molecule/MACE-ICE13-1/final.png", width: 90%),
+  caption: [
+    Render of the geometry of the water molecule, optimized using MACE-ICE13-1.
+  ],
+)

 === Geometry optimization

 To rapidly put to the test the calculators, geometrical values of the relaxed configuration have been computed and compared with references in literature.